-Select the desired SSL Key to download to the switch.
-The key Key File:

-must be BASE64 encoded.
+Key File: Select the desired key to download to the switch.
+The key must be BASE64 encoded.

 - 1. The SSL certificate and key downloaded must match each other; otherwise the HTTPS connection will not work. - 2.
-The SSL certificate and key downloaded will not take effect until the switch is rebooted. - To establish a secured connection using https, please enter https:// into the URL field of the browser. - It may take more time for https connection than that for http connection, because https connection involves authentication, encryption and decryption etc.
+To establish a secured connection using https, please enter https:// into the URL field of the browser. - 3.
+It may take more time for https connection than that for http connection, because https connection involves authentication, encryption and decryption etc.

-4.4.3 SSH Config
+4.4.4 SSH Config